Alice-Innocent17/software-testing-internship/Week3_practical_testing/Task8_API_Testing/README.md

 This project demonstrates API testing using Postman on public REST APIs.
 As part of my software testing internship, I performed the four fundamental HTTP methods (GET, POST, PUT, DELETE) to validate CRUD (Create, Read, Update, Delete) operations.The testing was performed on JSONPlaceholder - a free fake API for testing and prototyping.

 TECHNOLOGIES USED:
-Tool	           |   Purpose
+Tool: Purpose
-Postman	         |   API testing client JSONPlaceholder	 |   Free fake API for testing Git/GitHub	     |   Version control and submission
+Postman: API testing client
+JSONPlaceholder: Free fake API for testing
+Git/GitHub: Version control and submission

 API ENDPOINTS TESTED:
 Method	 |   Endpoint	 |   Description